We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 At-home diabetes tests can help people monitor their blood sugar levels.
 This article gives an overview of home diabetes tests and lists some options to consider.

-In the United States, 1 in 10 people live with diabetes, and of these individuals, around
+In the United States, around 1 in 10 people live with diabetes, and of these individuals, around

 The CDC also states an additional

-The United States Preventive Services Task Force recommends diabetes screenings for all people diagnosed with or undergoing monitoring for diabetes.
+The United States Preventive Services Task Force recommends diabetes screenings for prediabetes and type 2 diabetes in adults aged 35–70 with overweight or obesity.

 Home diabetes tests measure hemoglobin A1C, which doctors refer to as HbA1c.
-People who discover that they have elevated HbA1c levels after taking a home diabetes test should consult their doctor.
+People who discover elevated HbA1c levels after taking a home diabetes test should consult a doctor.

 All at-home diabetes tests come with full instructions and tools to collect, store, and ship samples.